joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-01-06-Strange-Beds.md

 9 | 3.05758928571
 10 | 3.14329805996

-The values are confirmed by this Monte Carlo simulation, which produced the plot below:
+The values are confirmed by this Monte Carlo simulation (in Python), which produced the plot below:

 ```python
 from random import randint